ykbryan/aws-react-amplify-workshop/app/README.md

 2. Complete the graphql mutation post at `src/components/New.js`
 3. Complete the graphql query to get a particular post at `src/components/Sample.js`

-Not: every time you make a change in the JS, remember to `amplify publish` to the web.
+Note: every time you make a change in the JS, remember to `amplify publish` to the web.